eggemplo/decent-comments/readme.txt

 == Upgrade Notice ==

 = 1.6.0 =
-This release adds the Russian translation.
+This release adds the '' filter for truncate the comment title if needed.